Bierchermuesli/albert-deepl/README.md

  - helps to find any available language/ISO Code and sets default source/target language temporary for this session or permanent
  - temporary and persistent settings (formal, target and source language)
  - tracking usage

 ![image](https://user-images.githubusercontent.com/13567009/227779234-02ff9f86-e606-4d0d-bb46-4fa75bb2a89c.png)

 ![image](https://user-images.githubusercontent.com/13567009/227779596-e7392593-ae97-4c89-b0e6-0039c440ec7d.png)

+This extension needs a valid DeepL API key.
+You can optain one on https://www.deepl.com/pro#developer.
+Please check their policy about usage, privacy.

 ## Install
 in your terminal: